ProfessionalCSharp/ProfessionalCSharp7/BookUpdates.md

 ## Chapter 31 - ASP.NET Core MVC

+Page 973, in the first paragraph - the base class is `RazorPage`, as also explained in page 974.

 Page 981, referencing the source code file (Typo)

 The correct file name is: MVCSampleApp/Controllers/ViewsDemoController.cs (instead of ViewDemoController.cs)